DoanNgocToan/ImageCaptionFlickr8k/README.md

 python -u "{file_name.py}" --variant={variant} --mode={mode} (for EfficientNet file)

 You need to properly write your file name and arguments (check source code for supported arguments and their appropriate values)
+# How to run filckr30k
+Just adjust CONFIG, FILE_PATHS and voilà